georgioooo/tennis/README.md

-this script is to predict the winner in match of tennis
+this script is to predict the winner in a match of tennis